 Read on for four ways that your student loans are hurting you and what you can do to manage your student loans and plan for a better financial future.

-Debt to Income Ratio
+Affects Your Debt to Income Ratio

-Your student loans can affect your debt to income ratio.
+Your student loans can affect your debt to income ratio (DTI).
 This is the ratio that determines how much your income is taken up by debt payments.
 Lenders will look at this to determine if you qualify for a car loan or for a mortgage.
-If your ratio is too high you may not be able to qualify for a loan.
-Another possibility is that you may qualify for loans, but at a much higher interest rate.
+Most experts suggest staying at 35% or less debt to income ratio.

-Reducing Your Ability to Take Risks
+Reduces Your Ability to Take Risks

 Makes It Harder to Buy a Home